vintagefilmography/Hawkeye2_video_capture/README.md

 This is why Magic Lantern restricts the values of the timers and changes them automatically to reduce the unwanted effects.
 But unfortunatelly the automatic mode is not very suitable for the film scan and will result in flicker.
 The way around it is to override the magic Lantern auto settings.
 That is available on the FPS override screen.
 ![image](https://user-images.githubusercontent.com/48537944/172066458-05501697-061e-405c-bfe0-dad2fb506449.png)
 Scrawl down to the "Optimize for" line and hit the Q button.
-Set the optimization to fast.
+Set the optimization to High FPS.
 This will allow for custom shutter speed.
 There is a discussion on this topic in the Magic Lantern forum.
 It may help a bit. https://www.magiclantern.fm/forum/index.php?topic=4718.0;prev_next=prev#new